Ted Cruz Trolls People Who Fell For Fake Correction Claiming CNN Mistook A Dorito On His Jacket For QAnon Pin

 But those taking to the new network's website to search for the story in question were out of luck, as there was no story claiming he was seen with a pendant for the controversial theory.
 Some who shared the post later revealed that it was a hoax.

-A number of those who took part held signs and wore clothing aligned to the conspiracy theory, which paints Trump as a warrior fighting against Democrats and other perceived enemies who are actually Satanic pedophiles.
-As Roll Call noted, two recently elected members of Congress have expressed support for the conspiracy theory, though Cruz has never show any affiliation.
+A number of those who took part held signs and wore clothing aligned with the conspiracy theory, which paints Trump as a warrior fighting against Democrats and other perceived enemies whom the conspiracy suggests are actually Satanic pedophiles.
+As Roll Call noted, two recently elected members of Congress have expressed support for the conspiracy theory, though Cruz has never shown any affiliation.

 Cruz has apparently moved beyond his objections to the election.
 As The Inquisitr reported, he is expected to attend Biden's inauguration next week, even as Trump reportedly plans to leave Washington, D.C., before it takes place, breaking a precedent where the outgoing president attends the swearing-in ceremony for their successor.